jchanvfx/NodeGraphQt/docs/node_widgets.rst

 Node Widgets
 ############

-Here are widgets that can be added to a :class:`NodeGraphQt.BaseNode` and displayed in the node graph.
+Node widgets are widgets that can be embedded into a :class:`NodeGraphQt.BaseNode` and displayed in the node graph.

+See :ref:`Embedding Custom Widgets` example to adding your own widget into a node.

 NodeBaseWidget
 **************